Did You Know?

-Two-masted sailing ship with square rigging on both masts.
-Brigs were both naval and mercantile vessels.
-As merchantmen, they often followed coastal trading routes, but ocean voyages were not uncommon, and some were even used for whaling and sealing.
+A two-masted sailing ship with square rigging on both masts is called a brig.
+Brigs were both naval and merchant (mercantile) vessels.
+As merchantmen, they often followed coastal trading routes.
+However, ocean voyages were not uncommon, and some were even used for whaling and sealing.
 Naval brigs carried 10–20 guns on a single deck.
-In the 18th–19th century, they served as couriers for battle fleets and as training vessels for cadets.
-Brigs of the early U.S. Navy won distinction on the Great Lakes in the War of 1812.
+In the 18th and 19th centuries, they served as couriers for battle fl eets and as training vessels for cadets.
+Brigs of the early US Navy won distinction on the Great Lakes in the War of 1812.
 Because square rigging required a large crew, merchant brigs became uneconomical, and in the 19th century they began to give way to vessels such as the schooner and the bark.

 First Known Use: 1712See Words from the same year

 What made you want to look up brig?
 Please tell us where you read or heard it (including the quote, if possible).